 No person is authorized to give any information or to make any representation not contained in this Proxy Statement/Prospectus in connection with the solicitation made hereby, and if given or made, such information or representation must not be relied upon as having been authorized by Sallie Mae or the Holding Company.
 This Proxy Statement/Prospectus does not constitute an offer to sell, or a solicitation of an offer to purchase, any securities, or solicitation of a proxy, to any person in any jurisdiction to whom it is unlawful to make such offer or solicitation in such jurisdiction.
-Neither the delivery of this Proxy Statement/Prospectus relates shall, under any circumstances, create any inference that there has been no change in the affairs of either Sallie Mae or the Holding Company since the date of this Proxy Statement/Prospectus.
+Neither the delivery of this Proxy Statement/Prospectus nor any distribution of the securities to which this Proxy Statement/Prospectus relates shall, under any circumstances, create any inference that there has been no change in the affairs of either Sallie Mae or the Holding Company since the date of this Proxy Statement/Prospectus.
 Statements contained in this Proxy Statement/Prospectus as to the contents of any contract or other document referred to herein are not necessarily complete, and in each instance, reference is made to the copy of such contract or other document filed as an exhibit to the Registration Statement, each such statement being qualified in all respects by such reference.